ABOG 2022 Oral Exam Candidates

 Office Generalist, REI, FP, IM

-Make sure you give them a strict deadline - say two weeks; and set a date now to discuss their recommendations.
-Also, consider utilizing the offered by the ABC faculty.
-We’ll help you defend those nightmare cases or, just as important, point out the usual exam focus for all of your cases.
+Make sure you give them a strict deadline - say two weeks; and set a date to discuss their recommendations.
+Also, consider utilizing ABC faculty.
+We'll help you defend those nightmare cases or, just as important, point out the usual exam focus for all your cases.
 The other half of the exam is the Structured Cases.
-We have a number of products to help you get totally comfortable with this portion of your exam.
-Our Structured Cases product is grouped according to a subject, so they’re an excellent way to fill in topic gaps, as well as practice the oral format.
-We have over 130.
-You get a great bang out of your buck if you purchase our set of 85 cases.
-If your exam is in December, January or February, ABCs November 19-24 Interactive BOARD Review Course is the perfect time for you.
-Our research has consistently shown that your pass rate is higher if you incorporate strategy with content.
-Therefore, our Oral Exam Workshop, which is devoted to strategy, is now included the course.
+We have a few products to help you get comfortable with this portion of your exam.
+Our Structured Cases product is grouped according to a subject, so they’re an excellent way to fill in topic gaps and practice the oral format.
+You get a great bang out for your buck if you purchase our set of 85 cases.
+ABC’s September 13-18 Interactive Board Review Course comes at the perfect time for you.
+This is the only live course being held, for the remainder of the year, with options to attend virtually or in person.
+We strongly encourage you to register sooner rather than later especially if you plan on attending in person.
+The course will be held at the MAHEC Education Campus in Asheville, NC.
+Our research consistently shows that your pass rate is higher if you incorporate strategy with content.
+Therefore, our Oral Exam Workshop, which is devoted to strategy, is included in the course.
 Our faculty is exceptionally knowledgeable about the oral exam and provides specific services, such as Mock Oral Exams, Case List Reviews, and Structured Cases.
-The earlier you take these services, the better off you’ll be, as your studying will take far more time than you budgeted, so it is better to identify as early as possible the topics you need to prioritize.
-Regardless of the month of your exam, you MUST know your case list COLD!
+The earlier you utilize these services, the better off you'll be, as your studying will take far more time than you budgeted, so it is better to identify as early as possible the topics you need to prioritize.
+Regardless of the month of your exam, you must know your case list cold!
 For every patient, make a copy of the case from your case list, draft a clinical summary, identify the patient management issues and compile both the compendium references on the issues and your clinically oriented review.
 Viola!
 Now you know her stone cold.
-If that was a fly by, duh, which way did he go? moment, then refer to Dr. Das’ book, Pass Your Oral OB/GYN Board Exam for details for this clever and efficient way to base your studying from your case list.

-Congratulations for passing Go (or your Written Exam) and collect your $200.
+Congratulations for passing Go (or your Written Exam) and collecting your $200.
 No rest for the weary.
 If you took the exam as a resident, you may apply for the Accelerated Process.
-This is fancy talk; the simple translation is that this applies to you if you finished your residency in June 2019 and want to sit for your oral exam in 2020.
-The deadline for the application is April 30, 2020.
-For the majority of you taking the conventional route (in other words, you’ve been in practice at least a year), you cannot apply for the 2020 oral exam until February 1, 2020.
-However, if you wait this long to enter cases, you’re already EIGHT months behind – BIG MISTAKE!
-For ANYONE taking their 2020 oral exams, go to abog.org now to start entering your cases online.
-Remember the collections started, as in past tense, JULY 1, 2019.
+This is fancy talk; the simple translation is that this applies to you if you finished your residency in June 2022 and want to sit for your oral exam in 2023.
+For most of you taking the conventional route (in other words, you've been in practice for at least a year), you cannot apply for the 2023 oral exam typically until March.
+However, if you wait this long to enter cases, you’re already eight months behind –big mistake!
+For anyone taking their 2023 oral exams, go to abog.org now to start entering your cases online.
+Remember the collections started, as in past tense, in July 2022.

-The exam is months away - how coincidental.
-The ABOG application is now available on-line at www.abog.org.
-Don’t shoot the messenger, but in case you need to budget, the $1500 application and examination fee are both due by October 19.
-For those of you taking your AOBOG exam, applications are available December 13 for the spring exam.
-If this is your first time to take the exam and you have historically performed above average on your CREOG in-service-training exam, kick back and chill.
+The ABOG application will be available online at www.abog.org on January 2nd, 2023.
+Don't shoot the messenger, but in case you need to budget, the $1,600 application and examination fee are both due by February 16th, 2023, without a late fee.
+For those of you taking your AOBOG exam, applications are available in October for the spring exam.
+If this is your first time taking the exam and you have historically performed above average on your CREOG in-service-training exam, kick back and chill.
 If this will be at least your second attempt or you have performed at or below average on your CREOG in-service-training exam, you need to decide if you can, and will, truly commit to adequately preparing for this exam.
 If your answer is anything but an emphatic yes, you are setting yourself up for another disappointment.
-We strongly advise you to come to our November 20-24 course or our Online Course.
-Not only will we provide you with the study materials that cover 90% of your exam, but we’ll help you develop a study plan to come out running at the six month mark.
+We strongly advise you to come to our hybrid September 14-18 review course or register for our Online Home Study Course.
+Not only will we provide you with the study materials that cover 90% of your exam, but we will help you develop a study plan to come out running at the six-month mark.
 Take charge with our Taking Skills Online Course.
-You will receive over 2 hours of videos focusing on test taking methodology, strategy and application.
-The course is available at any time and on any device.
+You will receive over 3 hours of videos focusing on test-taking methodology, strategy, and application.

 ABOG Maintenance of Certification